The Benefits of Paying Privately For Therapy

 What About Out-Of-Network Benefits?

-If you are eligible to utilize your out-of-network insurance benefits, I can provide a form in exchange for your payment which you can then submit to your insurance company to request reimbursement for some or all of the session fee.
+You may very well be able to use your out-of-network insurance benefits to offset the cost of my services to you.
+I can provide a form in exchange for your payment which you can then submit to your insurance company to request reimbursement for some or all of my session fee.
 Some insurance companies allow clients to apply psychotherapy fees to their yearly out-of-pocket deductible.
 Also, some employers allow the use of flexible spending accounts, medical savings accounts, or health reimbursement arrangements.

-How To Find Out More About These Options
+How To Find Out More About Your Options

-To determine if you have out-of-network benefits, call the telephone number on the back of your insurance card.
+To determine if you have out-of-network benefits, check your company's website or call the telephone number on the back of your insurance card.
 The customer service representative will be able to answer your questions.
 Be sure to ask what documentation they require in order to reimburse you.

 To determine if you may utilize a flexible spending account, medical savings account, or health reimbursement arrangement to pay for therapy, call your employer's human resources or benefits department.
 Be sure to ask what procedures you must follow and what documentation they require in order to reimburse you.